cagriustun/cagriustun/README.md

 ### Hello, I'm Çağrı 👋

-- 🔭 I’m currently working on some project
+- 🔭 I’m currently working on some project :v:
 - 🌱 I’m currently learning blockhain technology
 - 💬 Ask me about JavaScript and Python